jmenacho1/Portfolio-Optimization/FabFour.Preso.Bestest.md

     * The EF is thus a "moving target"

-* Monte Carlo Necessities:
+* Monte Carlo Issues:

+    * In order to have a robust MC, you need to have the following criteria which can be elusive in some cases:

       * There are enough samples to ensure accurate outcomes
       * The algorithm used is valid for what it is being modeled for
       * MC actually simulates the phenomenon in question